pta12345678/sms-digital-challenge/README.md

 ## Limitations
 * It was never stated how exactly the grid has to be, so I choose a 10x1 grid which is still a grid
 * The calls to flickr are duplicated since each tag is checked first (for existence) and then to get the photo.
 Memoizing and a simple cache could help
+* Proper exit codes and messages for all sort of issues because it wasn't asked for